exhibitjs/exhibit/README.md

   .build('folder-b', {watch: true});
 ```

-The `{watch: true}` option means that after all files are built, Exhibit will continue to watch the source folder and **incrementally** rebuild files when they change.
+The `{watch: true}` option tells Exhibit to continue watching the source folder and **incrementally** rebuild files when they change.
 There are no temp files and it's *fast*.

-Exhibit handles inter-file dependencies automatically, in a language-agnostic way.
-It does this by keeping track of which files *import* which other files, and which files *output* which other files, regardless of their language (made possible by requiring all plugins to do their importing and outputting through a provided API instead of accessing the disk directly).
-So it knows that when you edit X, it needs to rebuild Y and Z. It almost never rebuilds anything that wouldn't change.

 ## Demo